cwkang1998/django-issue-tracker/README.md

 Simple issue tracker written in django

-## Planned features
+## Festure list

 - Issue submission with ability to attach media for reference
+- Allow multiple organization to submit issues to one place
+- Allow multiple organization to login to submit issues
-- Ability to link issues together
+- Able to link issues together
+- Able to mark issues with difference status (resolved, wontfix, in-progress, open)
+- Simple ACL for admin panel
 - Simple customer portal for submitting and looking at issues
-- ACL for admin panel
 - Trigger email when new issues is submitted, based on the level
-- Customized admin panel for reviewing issue tickets
+- Customized admin view
+- Able to link to github or gitlabs' commit to auto resolve issues**